isEmmanuelOlowe/W09Practical/W09 Practical Report.md

 ## Conclusion

-In this practical a program capable of formatting `json` data into a specified format was created, this program was also capable of interacting with DuckDuckGo API and retrieving the data produced from queries to the API.
+In this practical a program capable of formatting `json` data into a specified format was created, this program was also capable of interacting with `DuckDuckGo` API and retrieving the dajava -cp "ta produced from queries to the API.

 `git` was used for version control for this project.
+From previous feedback it has been seen that use of git for displaying extension made program difficult to mark so it was not used to access extensions for this practical.

 ### Difficulties